salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # certificate.waiting

-After you install certificate, press any key to continue...
+After you install the certificate, press any key to continue...

 # mobileapp.notfound